ratorx/server/README.md

 - `provision.tf` - Terraform is used to provision the infrastructure.
 - `setup.yml` - An Ansible playbook that configures a freshly provisioned server.
-- `docker-compose.yml` - Docker-compose is used to deploy applciations to the server.
+- `docker-compose.yml` - Docker-compose is used to deploy applications to the server.

 The project uses [git-crypt](https://github.com/AGWA/git-crypt) to store secrets.